pesterhazy/presumably/posts/boot-react-native.md

 ---
-name: Getting started with Boot React Native, Part 1
+title: "Getting started with Boot React Native (1)"
+subtitle: "Part 1: up and running"
 author: Paulus
 # date-published: 2016-07-31
 ---

-# Getting started with Boot React Native, Part 1

-**Part 1: up and running**

 Mobile applications are ClojureScript's next frontier.
 As a compile-to-javascript language, ClojureScript can run on mobile devices, targetting Facebook's